joelmoxley/founder-playbook/I. Foundational/05 - Energy Focused Ecosystem - Business Plan Competitions/md/09 - MegaWatt Ventures.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The MegaWatt Ventures is a regional competition within the larger DOE Cleantech University Prize business plan competition.
+The MegaWatt Ventures is a regional competition within the larger DOE Cleantech University Prize business plan competition.
 This competition is held at the University of Central Florida.

 Credit: [Megawatt Ventures](https://www.megawattventures.com/)